khchehab/rick-and-morty-app/README.md

 #### `components/`

-Put react components that you create here.
+Put react components that you created here.
 Take note that this subdirectory is called components, so only include components here.
 In this project, for example, we have a Header, Footer and Banner components.
 All of these components are used within our App component.

-If you intend to create react pages, there need to be included in their own subdirectory called `pages/`.
+Components should be stateless, so no state should be stored in them, everything you might need should be passed as props.

+#### `pages/`

+Put the react pages that you created here.
+In this project, for example, we have a HomepageContent and CharacterContent.

+Pages can be stateful, and components used in them can use those states stored in the page.

 #### `types/`